lateralblast/fml/README.md

 If you need to delete a track, this can also be done.

-Delete all non English tracks:
+Delete all non English tracks from a MKV file:

 ```
 ./fml.sh --preserve lang --lang eng --file video.mkv
 ```

-Delete all English tracks:
+Delete all English tracks from a MKV file:

 ```
 ./fml.sh --delete lang --lang eng --file video.mkv